corradoparisi/bayes-spam-filter/README.md

 Naive Bayes Spam Filter implementation in Java.
 =======
 ### Requiremnets
-* Java 11 or better
+* Java 11 or greater
 ### Usage
 * place the required zip into `./data/` and/or change the `data` variable in the `BayesSpamFilterStarter.java`
 * run using IDE or `./gradlew run`
 ### Results
-We have choosen a PR_S of 0.5 and a THREASHOLD of 0.9 as it lead to the best precision and the precission is more inportant in this case than the recall.
+We have chosen a PR_S of 0.5 and a THRESHOLD of 0.9 as it leads to the best precision, which in this case, is more important than the recall.
 ```
 > Task :run
 BayesSpamFilterTrain.PR_S = 0.5
-BayesSpamFilter.THREASHOLD = 0.9
+BayesSpamFilter.THRESHOLD = 0.9
 Training Set:
 Document count Tuple2{t1=1152, t2=38}
 Spam count Tuple2{t1=250, t2=179}